apache/airflow/docs/apache-airflow-providers-amazon/operators/transfer/sql_to_s3.rst

 ==================================

 Use SqlToS3Operator to copy data from a SQL server to an Amazon Simple Storage Service (S3) file.
-SqlToS3Operator is compatible with any SQL connection as long as it is defined in Connections.
+SqlToS3Operator is compatible with any SQL connection as long as the SQL hook has function that converts the SQL result to `pandas dataframe <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`__ (e.g. MySQL, Hive, ...).

 Prerequisite Tasks
 ^^^^^^^^^^^^^^^^^^